scc416/draw-bar-chart/README.md

 "Draw Bar Chart" depends on jQuery, so jQuery has to come before the javascript file of Fraw Bar Chart.

-You can try the demo in `./demo` folder.
-It consists of a stacked bar chart and a clustered bar chart.
+You can also try the demo in `./demo` folder.

 ## Documentation